19-year-old Iowa man killed weeks after being deported to Mexico

 "ICE issued Cano-Pacheco a notice to appear before a federal immigration judge.
 Based on his criminal convictions, his DACA status was terminated making him amenable to deportation.
 After posting an immigration bond, he was released from ICE custody pending an immigration court hearing.
 While awaiting his immigration hearing, Cano-Pacheco was convicted in Iowa of two more misdemeanors, including for driving under the influence.
 On April 10, 2018, Cano-Pacheco requested and was granted voluntary departure, 'under safeguards,' by a federal immigration judge.
 He returned to Mexico at the border in Laredo, Texas under ICE escort April 24," Neudauer said in the statement.

+For its part, U.S. Citizenship and Immigration Services said DACA "is not a right or a status" and can be revoked if a recipient engages in "subsequent criminal activity."

+"USCIS will not comment on individual cases; however, under the illegal DACA policy as instituted by President Obama, anyone convicted of a felony, significant misdemeanor, or three or more non-significant misdemeanors would generally no longer warrant a grant of deferred action," USCIS told ABC News in a statement.
+"As such, USCIS has consistently made it clear to individuals receiving DACA that it may be terminated at any time at DHS' discretion if they engage in subsequent criminal activity.
+The reality is that DACA is not a right or a status, but simply a decision on the part of DHS to temporarily defer the removal of an individual who is otherwise without lawful status or other permission to remain in the United States."

-'He was desperate'He was detained Sept.
+'He was desperate'Pacheco was detained Sept.
 27, 2017, his mother said, and time in the detention center was hard on him, a sentiment echoed by Alfaro-Santiz, the pastor.

 "After he was detained in September, the detention conditions were very hard," Alfaro-Santiz said.
 "That's a problem that's very prevalent, and there is not much light on that.
 But he was desperate and he ended up signing his paper requesting to be deported in April, even though his mom asked him not to do it because she knew all of the dangers of going back to Mexico, to Zacatecas."